isabhiii/Python-Projects/README.md

 # Python-Projects

 Hello Everyone,
->This Repository contains all the pythone projects I have worked on while revising my Python syllabus.
+>This Repository contains all the pythone projects I have worked on while revising my Python syllabus this month (December 2021).
->I believe putting the concepts of Defining function and Loops into practice is the best way to revise them.
+>I believe putting the concepts of Defining function, importinf different libraries and Loops into practice is the best way to revise them.
 >So, these are some projects I have worked on.
-I sure did face some difficulties at first, but then it was a piece of cake 🧁.
+I sure face some difficulties at first, but then it was a piece of cake 🧁.

 ## Index: